shkor42/shkor42.github.io/index.md

 ## **Professional Summary**

-Visionary technologist and full-stack developer with over 15 years of experience building scalable, decentralized, and AI-powered systems.
-As a CEO, Co-Founder, and Technology Architect, Alex has led the development of more than 50 innovative technologies at the intersection of **blockchain, artificial intelligence, and full-stack web development**.
-He combines deep expertise in backend architecture (CQRS, Event Sourcing, Microservices) with modern frontend frameworks to deliver robust, user-centric applications across Web2 and Web3.
+Seasoned technology leader, software engineer, and entrepreneur with over 15 years of experience at the forefront of **distributed systems, blockchain, and AI infrastructure**.
+As a **CEO, CTO, and Co-Founder** of deep-tech ventures including **Collective Intelligence Labs**, **DEIP**, and **Casimir**, I have led the creation of more than 50 innovative technologies — from **ZKML frameworks** and **omnichain smart contracts** to **decentralized assessment protocols**.

-A recognized leader in **ZKML (Zero-Knowledge Machine Learning), decentralized assessment systems, and omnichain smart contracts**, Alex is driving the evolution of impact-driven venture capital through Collective Intelligence Labs.
-His full-stack proficiency enables end-to-end ownership of product development—from database design and API architecture to responsive UIs and DevOps deployment.
+My career bridges hands-on software engineering with strategic product and company leadership.
+I began as a developer, evolved into architecting large-scale systems using **CQRS, Event Sourcing, and DDD**, and now lead teams building the foundational infrastructure for Web3 and decentralized intelligence.

----
+I’m driven by a mission to enable **trustless, transparent, and intelligent decision-making** — merging advanced cryptography, economic modeling, and scalable software to accelerate the transition from Web2 to Web3.

 ## **Core Competencies**